top of page

 Cash Splash on Education, Not Gear!
 Duh.

 Ever think that a shiny, expensive lens will miraculously turn you into the next Ansel Adams?
-Hate to break it to you, but understanding how to actually take a decent photo is more crucial than having the latest, greatest gear.
+Hate to break it to you, but understanding how to take a decent photo is more crucial than having the latest, greatest gear.
 Dive into the plethora of resources out there; because why spend your hard-earned cash when the internet is practically begging you to learn?

 And please start with the book I wrote for you! ;-)